 1 Heat Milk

-Start out by bringing 2 Gallons of milk up to a temperature of 96°F. Once the milk is at 96F, set a timer for 90 minutes so I can measure the critical process from ripening through scald.
-This is the part of the recipe that is most important and must run by the clock) and proceed with the recipe .
+Start out by bringing 2 Gallons of milk up to a temperature of 96°F. Once the milk is at 96F, set a timer for 90 minutes (so you can measure the critical process from ripening through scald; this is the critical part and needs to run by the clock) and proceed with the recipe .

 Optional If you want more color in the curds add 1/4-1/2 tsp of annato cheese coloring at this point